Bogildo Yun Seondo garden

-Bogildo Yun Seondo garden is a cultural property designated as South Korea's Place of Scenic Beauty No. 34.
-Yun Seondo Wonrim (‘Grove’) on Bogildo is where Yun Seondo, the civilian courtier, poet, and scholar from the Joseon period, spent his final days.
-It is located in Buhwang-ri, Bogil-myeon, Wando-gun.
+Bogildo Yun Seondo garden or grove is a cultural property on the island of Bogildo.
+It is where Yun Seondo, the civilian courtier, poet, and scholar from the Joseon period, spent his final days.

+Administratively, tt is located in Buhwang-ri, Bogil-myeon, Wando-gun.
 First designated as South Korea's Historical Site No. 369 on January 11, 1992, it was redesignated as South Korea's Place of Scenic Beauty No. 34 on January 8, 2008.